Contrast-Security-OSS/docs/content/installation/net/configuration/InstrumentationNetAgent.md

 <a href="assets/images/KB3-e14.jpg" rel="lightbox" title="Instrumentation Configuration"><img class="thumbnail" src="assets/images/KB3-e14.jpg"/></a>

-## Monitor Mode and Instrumentation
+## Duplex Mode and Instrumentation

-As of version 3.3.5, the .NET Agent has an additional instrumentation engine named "Monitoring".
+As of version 3.3.5, the .NET Agent has an additional instrumentation engine named "Duplex".
 See the [Configuration Overview](installation-netconfig.html#overview) for information on enabling this mode.
-Monitor mode does NOT use the profiling API for instrumentation but continues to support source code information, improved stability and the use of custom rules.
+Duplex mode does **not** use the profiling API for instrumentation but continues to support source code information, improved stability and the use of custom rules.